 Cats are a lot like potato chips…you can’t have just one.
 The trouble with this notion is, unlike their canine counterparts, cats aren’t always too quick to accept another cat “invading” their home turf.

-However, don't let that specific trait of the feline nature discourage you from adding another cat to your family.
+However, don’t let that specific trait of the feline nature discourage you from adding another cat to your family.
 Many pet parents have more than one feline friend, you just have to know how to make the proper introductions.
-Read on to find some helpful steps, tips and tricks to introducing your cat to a new cat.
+Read on to find some helpful steps, tips and tricks for introducing your cat to a new cat.

 There are two camps of thought when it comes to the social and behavioral attitudes of our domesticated felines.
 Some experts believe cats are meant to live a solitary existence, which does occur with most of the larger wild cats, while others believe that cats are indeed social creatures because even feral cat populations live together in large colonies.